mickfuzz/dyne_docs/src/terminal/docs/41-glossary.md

 An essential program for installing much unpackaged source code software.
-The developers can write down all of the complex information about how to configure, compile, and install their work in make files that you usually won\'t have to read.
+The developers can write down all of the complex information about how to configure, compile, and install their work in make files that you usually won't have to read.
 Just check the README or INSTALL files that come with the source code to see whether it uses this system, or has different instructions.
-Another program with similar functions is jhbuild.\
+Another program with similar functions is jhbuild.

 ## man